Defining a New Type of Capitalism: Social Capitalism

 - Social Capitalism is when you create a non-profit company that both solves a social issue and makes a profit that can be re-directed back toward the public good.
-For-profit companies can be socially capitalist entities too, for example Telsa’s focus on collective progress and “green energy solutions” is in the spirit of social captilisim (even though it isn’t non-profit).
+For-profit companies can be socially capitalist entities too.
+For example, Tesla’s focus on collective progress and “green energy solutions” is in the spirit of social capitalism even though it isn’t non-profit.

-- Social Capitalism is when you invest in companies that have a focus on the public good, be it a Google, Apple, or Tesla, or be it a pure non-profit, be it local or global.
-Here the investor isn’t seeking capital purely for capitals sake, but for a socially responsible end.
+- Social Capitalism is when you invest in companies that have a focus on the public, whether it is Google, Apple, or Tesla, or a non-profit.
+It may be local or global.
+The investor isn’t seeking capital purely for money’s sake, but for a socially responsible end.

-- Social Capitalism is not investing in companies who don’t meet your standards, or investing with them but actively letting them know you expect more.
-Every individual gets to draw their own line, but certainly profiting off something you are morally opposed to without trying to push the company to do better is not the general ideology of a social capitalist.
-(Ex. a social capitalist that is invested in a company that invests in the Dakota Access Pipeline isn’t morally obligated to pull their investment, but they should voice their concern to the company as an investor… again we are using capitalism to enact positive change, not trying to “punish” capitalists or be in denial about our current need for “less than clean” energy sources).
+- Social Capitalism is not investing in companies who don’t meet your standards or investing with them but actively letting them know you expect more.
+Every individual gets to draw their line, but profiting from something you are morally opposed to without trying to push the company to do better is not the general ideology of a social capitalist.
+Is a social capitalist who invests in a company that invests in the Dakota Access Pipeline morally obligated to withdraw their investment?
+Perhaps they should voice their concern to the company as an investor instead?
+We need to consider using capitalism to enact positive change, not trying to “punish” capitalists or be in denial about our current need for “less than clean” energy sources.

-- Social Capitalism is centered around not-for-profit businesses.
-This doesn’t mean a profit isn’t made, or that private for-profit businesses can’t participate in social capitalism, or that a social capitalist has to have a business to direct capital or labor toward the common good, it means that profit itself isn’t the goal.
-See “what is a non-profit?“.
+- Social Capitalism is often seen as being centered around not-for-profit businesses.
+Profit may be made; private for-profit businesses may participate in social capitalism.
+A social capitalist has to have a business to direct capital or labor toward a common benefit.
+Profit itself isn’t the goal.
+See “what is a non-profit?“

-- Social Capitalism is doing the job of a perfect Utopian government, regardless of what the government is actually doing in practice.
+- Social Capitalism has the potential to improve people’s lives, regardless of what the government is doing in practice.

-- Social Capitalism is giving not only capital and labor to improve the public good, it is giving with it the culture and spirit of social capitalism.
-The goal isn’t just giving, it is motivating and creating more givers.
+- Social Capitalism is giving not only capital and labor to promote the public good; it is giving the culture and spirit of social capitalism with it.
+The goal isn’t giving; it is motivating and creating more givers.

-- Social Capitalism is creating private non-profit social welfare solutions both as individuals and collectives, using technology to network together the socially minded giants of industry and their common-person counterparts.
+- Social Capitalism is creating private non-profit social welfare solutions both as individuals and collectives, using technology to network with the socially minded giants of industry and their common-person counterparts.

-- Social Capitalism is knowing there is about $90 trillion worth of assets in America, and the entire federal budget is $3.8 trillion (a tiny fraction of which is discretionary spending for non-military or health public goods); And knowing many Americans are progressively-minded, philanthropy-minded, and/or charity-minded; And knowing people like George Soros, Bill Gates, Warren Buffet, Mark Zuckerberg, and even the Kochs are moral people who are darn good at making money and already have power, networks, and knowhow; And, with those points in mind, it is creating a culture that fills these statistically obvious gaps as a joy of life, rather than as a state-enforced mandate.
+- Social Capitalists know America has about $90 trillion worth of assets while the entire federal budget is $3.8 trillion, a tiny fraction of which is discretionary spending for non-military or health public goods.
+Many Americans are progressively-minded, philanthropy-minded, and charitable.
+People like George Soros, Bill and Melinda Gates, Warren Buffet, Mark Zuckerberg and Pricilla Chan, and the Kochs are people who are good at making money and already have power, networks, and know-how to influence the social structure around them.
+We need to create a culture that fills statistically obvious gaps in the quality of life, rather than as state-enforced mandates.

-- Social Capitalism is banding together in collectives and using technology to network and organize.
-It isn’t just a grass roots from the ground up idea, it is also a top-down starting with the current giants of industry idea.
-It is using traditional top-down business models, capital, and investors (using what we know works) and pairing it with more egalitarian business environment ideas born out the silicon valley startups (that have been shown to work too) and paring that with the boots on the ground organizing of paid and volunteer labor.
-Just like regular capitalism, charity, and philanthropy, just for a unique purpose.
+- Social Capitalism bands people together in collectives and uses technology to network and organize.
+It isn’t a grassroots from the ground-up idea.
+It is also a top-down concept that starts with the leaders of industry.
+It uses traditional top-down business models, capital, and investors.
+Social Capitalism starts with accepted business practices that we know work and pairs them with newer, more egalitarian business ideas born out the silicon valley startups.
+The new business models have been shown to work too.
+Our tested Capitalist ideas can be paired with the boots on the ground organizing of paid and volunteer labor like Capitalism, charity, and philanthropy, but for a unique purpose.

-- Social Capitalism is setting up businesses in clever ways to enjoy capital gains tax rates and loopholes, it is using star-power, dollars, and manpower to collectively bargain via the private market to push down prices and get great deals.
+- Social Capitalism is setting up businesses in clever ways to enjoy capital gains tax rates and loopholes.
+It is using star-power, dollars, and manpower to collectively bargain on the private market to push down prices and get great deals.

-- Social Capitalism is an alternative to other social forms like democratic socialism, Christian Socialism, and actual socialism, both of which require state involvement.
-Why spend billions lobbying politicians when a private market solution could be created without being beholden to the whims of government.
+- Social Capitalism is an alternative to other social forms like democratic socialism, Christian Socialism, both of which require state involvement.
+Why spend billions of dollars lobbying politicians when a private market solution would not be as beholden to the whims of government?

-- Social Capitalism is an alternative to the traditional ends of capitalism (the accumulation of capital).
-It doesn’t change the game, it just changes the point of the game from “more for me” to ensuring social welfare, education, public health, and the general common good (which should be the purpose of government, but as we know it isn’t always in practice, it is stepping up and taking on this role ourselves).
+- Social Capitalism is an alternative to the traditional ends of capitalism, the accumulation of capital.
+It doesn’t change the game; it just changes the point of the game from “more for me” to ensuring social welfare, education, public health, and the general common good.
+In an ideal world, this would be the purpose of government, but, as we know, it isn’t always in practice.

-People have long given via churches and capitalists have long directed their capital to the public good.
+People have long given via churches and capitalists have long directed their capital to the public benefit.

-Social capitalism is then just giving a modern name to an old idea.
-An evolution of philanthropy, charity, and capitalism that can become a religion of sorts.
-A mindset that embraces America’s love of capitalism, modern networking technology, and wide-felt sentiment toward social responsibility which can be found in most of America’s ideologies.
-It is a new gospel of wealth, not just for the wealthy, but for those who feel social responsibly.
+Social capitalism gives a modern name to an old idea, an evolution of philanthropy, charity, and capitalism that has great potential to embrace America’s love of capitalism, modern networking technology, and the general social responsibility which can be found in most of America’s ideologies.
+It is a new gospel of wealth, not just for the wealthy, but for those who feel socially responsible.

-TIP: Under other definitions, Social Capitalism can be defined as the economics of social markets and the using of social capital, it can also be defined as pertaining to a progressive business environment, it can also be defined as pertaining to things like crowdsourcing.
+TIP: Under other definitions, Social Capitalism can be defined as the economics of social markets and the using of social capital.
+It can also be defined as pertaining to a progressive business environment or pertaining to things like crowdsourcing.
 Although I find all of these past definitions of Social Capital and Social Capitalism interesting and worth exploring (see our page on social capital), these are either not the ideas this page is about or are only loosely related.
 See The Emergence of Social Capitalism: Adaptation or Threat? and The New Definition Of Social Capitalism for other views on what “social capitalism” can mean and has meant to others in the past.